TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/References/Index.rst

    full page template and the rendering of individual content elements according to their type.

-Fluid ViewHelper Reference
-   The :ref:`t3viewhelper:start` is useful when you work with the Fluid templating engine.

 TCA Reference
    The :ref:`t3tca:start` is only relevant for developers.
 It describes the global array called $GLOBALS['TCA'].
 This array is a layer on top of the database